pbannuru/ML-END-TO-END-PROJECT-/notes.md

     --> we have used in entity and given varaible name same as nametuple
         ex: DataIngestionConfig = nametuple("DataIngestionConfig",["dataset_download_URL","download folder name","raw data file"])
         this is the format, raw data file = downloaded file will be zip file we need extract and store the data i.e. raw data file

+8.starting with configuration.py file:
+we have given init constructor where self.config_info reads yaml file, self.time_stamp gives current time, self.training pipeline returns the function get_training_pipeline_config

+1.def get_training_pipeline_config(self):
+here
+training_pipeline_config = self.config_info[TRAINING_PIPELINE_CONFIG_KEY]  = basically config.info reads yaml file , TRAINING_PIPELINE_CONFIG_KEY = "training_pipeline_config" this is created in constant file __ini__.py file
+it means we are taking self.config.info[training_pipeline_config] his gives value = yaml file value i.e  [pipeline_name: housing ,artifact_dir: artifact] finally we used nametuple from config entity given value for artifact dir of name tuple i.e. training_pipeline_config = TrainingPipelineConfig(artifact_dir=artifact_dir)

+2.def get_data_ingestion_config(self) ->DataIngestionConfig:
+here we have artifact dir same as training pipeline as artifact main folder same for all and then created specific dataingestion folder with the help of constant.init.py , artifact dir and timestamp, and reading config.yaml file with self.config.info and using constant .init.py file given all key values.

+9. started component file :
+it gives artifact as an ouput
+component is where all main activities taken place .
+    1. data_ingestion.py:

+    after developing data_ingestion_config using that in component-data_ingestion.py we develop data_ingestion_artifact as an ouput

+    we do code for download_housing _data function using self.data_ingestion_config
+    housing_file_name = basename of the file we are downloading use tgz dir, tgz file path
+    url;ib.request.urlretrieve (url,filepath) this downloads the file
+    using tar lib extract zipped downloaded file

+9'. started entity.artifact_entity.py:
+here all outputs of artifacts is declared through nametuple

+10. pipeline : start_data_ingestion function is created where we connect all i/p, o/p and run the data ingestion .

+11. do EDA
+12. create schema.yaml in config folder : scheme is info of data
+13. follow same steps for data validation as data ingestion.

+14. started data validation:
+from config.yaml file taken data validation keys and assigned to constant-__init__.py file then created nametuple in config.entity.py the result is obtained from configuration.py file. and in name tuple given report file and its path that is html visualisation page. creating func in component-data validation- for checking wether there is a file train/test available. using evidently library to check data drift (which means wether our data statistics has changed that wil be checked)

+15. in util.py  we have all functions such as rea_yaml_file () this is used in self.config.info whic reads config.yaml file